Topic Detection and Tracking with Time-Aware Document Embeddings: Related Work

 \section{Related Work}

+Topic detection and tracking (TDT) program \cite{Liu2009,fiscus2002topic} focuses on building algorithms to organize multilingual, news oriented textual materials from the Internet.
+Apart from news, TDT techniques are also widely used in processing social media data \cite{xiong2022collective}.
+Traditionally, some researchers \cite{allan1998topic,yang1998study,xu2019research,liu2020mapping} have focused on applying different topic models (e.g., LDA) for TDT.
+Other researchers \cite{hatzivassiloglou2000investigation,allan2003flexible,dai2010two,li2020topic} explored the use of text clustering algorithms on sparse features and word embeddings for TDT.

 Recent approaches to TDT have explored both sparse and dense features. \citet{miranda2018multilingual} proposes an online clustering method that represents documents with TF-IDF features, and demonstrates high performance on a benchmark news article data set.
 Building on this work, \citet{staykovski2019dense} compares sparse TF-IDF features with dense Doc2Vec representations, showing a sizeable improvement on the standard data set according to the BCubed evaluation metric. \citet{saravanakumar2021event} is the first to include BERT contextual representations for the task and achieves further improvement.
 Specifically, they fine-tune an entity-aware BERT model on an event similarity task with a triplet loss function.
 They generate triplets for each document using the batch-hard regime \cite{hermans2017defense}.
 In each document in a mini-batch, they mark documents with the same label as positive examples and different labels as negative examples.
 The hardest positive (biggest positive-anchor document distance) and negative (smallest anchor-negative document distance) examples are picked per anchor document to form a triplet.
 The entity-aware BERT model is trained to make the embedding distance between anchor and positive documents closer than anchor and negative documents.
-Overall, this fine-tuning process effectively improves the contextual embedding for the overall TDT system.
+Overall, this fine-tuning process effectively improves the contextual embedding for the overall TDT system. \citet{santos2022simplifying} simplified the multilingual news clustering process with multilingual document embeddings.
+Recent studies have also leveraged large language models (LLMs) for text clustering \cite{zhang2023clusterllm,viswanathan2023large} and story discovery \cite{yoon2023unsupervised,yoon2023scstory}.
+This paper focuses on comparing our method against previous embedding-based methods with small language models such as BERT.